-For an airline credit card, those are some extremely well rounded bonus categories.
+For an airline credit card, those are some extremely well-rounded bonus categories.
 However, I’d argue there are still better cards for everyday spending.

 No Foreign Transaction Fees

-The United Airlines Explorer Card has no foreign transaction fees, so this is a good card to use for purchases abroad.
+The United Airlines Explorer Card has no foreign transaction fees, so this is a good card for purchases abroad.
 Visa has excellent global acceptance, and you may even find yourself earning bonus miles for purchases abroad, including at restaurants and hotels.

 Earn PQPs Towards Status